 Book a tour to explore the limestone caves of Lake Shasta Caverns, 17 miles north of Redding.
 Your two-hour tour starts with a short catamaran ride across the sparkling blue-green waters of Shasta Lake, where houseboats float in the summer.
 A quick bus ride takes you up to the entrance of the cave, keep an eye out for mountain lions, eagles, and black bears along the way.
 Pause for a photo of the lake and surrounding mountains from the top.
 Inside, a guide will refresh your geology class memory as he or she points out the stalactites, helictites and rare formations found along the walking cavern tour (note: there are 600 stairs involved).

 You could easily spend a whole weekend at Lassen alone, but if you’re short on time, keep moving northeast.
 On the way, 15 miles from Lassen, stop off at Subway Cave.
-Walk 1/3 mile through the underground lava tube, which maintains its 46-degree temperature even during the heat of summer.
-(Insider tip: Pack a small torch - the middle of the cave is pitch black, especially if no one else is there.)
+Walk a third of a mile through the underground lava tube, which maintains its 46-degree temperature even during the heat of summer.
+(Insider tip: Pack a small torch—the middle of the cave is pitch black, especially if no one else is there.)

 Continue north for 30 minutes to reach McArthur-Burney Falls Memorial State Park, home to the stunning 129-foot waterfall that President Teddy Roosevelt called “the eighth wonder of the world” upon his first viewing.
 The majestic falls are less than 100 feet from the parking lot, but you can discover different vantage points on the 1.2-mile walk around the park, also worth doing, to see the surprisingly beautiful wall of moss-covered stones.